Hollings/PyMarkovGen/README.md

 PyMarkovGen
 ===========

 Simple Markov chain generator using a text file as seed.
-Made for fun.
+Made for fun as a project to learn Python.

 Usage
 ----------